sugumaran-nix/sugumaran-nix/README.md

         ]

         self.fun_fact = (
-            "I built a fake-news detector before "
+            "I built a fake-news detector "
-            "it was cool 🕵️"
+            "before it was cool 🕵️"
         )

     def motto(self):